riskyviz/webapp/README.md

-# riskCovid - team VISIGOTH
+# Covid-19 Visualising Risk - team VISIGOTH

 This repo explores a way to present information to the public on the risk of contracting cvoid-19 as part of the 4th NERC COVID-19 Digital Sprint Hackathon "Visualising risk"